Easter Egg Cookie Dough Truffles Recipe

 Enjoy This Easter Treat!

-This recipe yields about 45 truffles so there will be a lot to go around!
 If you want to go all in on your Easter festivities, make sure to check out our Easter hub.
-There you’ll find Easter recipes, Easter DIY’s and some deals as well!
+You’ll also find more Easter recipes, festive Easter DIYs, and plenty of spring inspiration there.

-More Easter Dessert Recipes:
+More Easy Easter Desserts

 - Reese’s Chocolate Peanut Butter Egg Recipe